telerik/ajax-docs/installation/upgrading-instructions/upgrading-a-trial-to-a-developer-license-or-to-a-newer-version.md

 				</runtime>
 			</configuration>

 * There is an explicit reference to a concrete Telerik controls version in another project (e.g., a data access layer, a second web app in the current solution, some custom class or custom controls assembly).
-In this case you will need to find the reference and update it.
+In these cases you will need to find the reference and update it.

 ## See Also